 b) Technology transfer: Technology transfer efforts aim to transfer product and process knowledge between development and manufacturing, as well as within and across manufacturing locations, in order to ensure the quality of product realization.
 This concept serves as the basis for the manufacturing process, control strategy, process validation approach, and continuous improvement.

 c) Commercial manufacturing: Manufacturing operations’ aims include product realization, creating and maintaining control, and allowing continuous improvement.
-The pharmaceutical quality system should ensure that the target product quality is regularly achieved, that adequate process performance is accomplished, that the set of controls is appropriate, improvement possibilities are identified and assessed, and that the body of knowledge is constantly extended.
+The pharmaceutical quality system should ensure that the target product quality is regularly achieved, that adequate process performance is accomplished, that the set of controls is appropriate, that improvement possibilities are identified and assessed, and that the body of knowledge is constantly extended.

 d) Product Discontinuation: The purpose of product discontinuation operations is to efficiently manage the terminal stage of the product lifecycle.
 For product discontinuance, a specified strategy should be utilized to handle activities such as documentation and sample retention, ongoing product evaluation (e.g., complaint management and stability), and regulatory requirements.